Unsweeticetea/StrictlyWorseArmor/README.md

 1. Take a .csv export of your DIM armor (Settings, scroll to the bottom, click "Armor" under Inventory Spreadsheets)
 2. Place that .csv in the same folder as Armor_Marker.exe
 3. Run the Armor_Marker.exe
-4. Compare listed item IDs and delete strictly worse armor
+4. Use the generated DIM filters to find the armor you will be deleting
-5. Close the program
+5. Tag the armor as "junk" or send it to a character for deletion

-You can filter the IDs in DIM with "Id:XYZ" and mark them for deletion.
+6. Close the program